THE DRAIN DETECTIVE

 When it fits: Most homes built since 1980 with a visible exterior cleanout in the yard or near the foundation.

 What you get: Full HD camera run from the cleanout to the city main.
-On-screen depth tracking.
 Same-day digital case file with footage, timestamps, and findings.

 Open a case